kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

 galera-instance-bootstrap-svc   ClusterIP   None         <none>        3306/TCP,4444/TCP,4567/TCP,4568/TCP   39s
 ```

 Here we can see the service has been created, and has the correct ports from our params.yaml definitions.
-Let’s take a look in detail at it :
+Let’s take a look in detail at it:

 ```
 MacBook-Pro:operator matt$ kubectl describe service galera-instance-bootstrap-svc